Results: Does “80DO” Work?

 “80 Day Obsession” requires more equipment than “LIIFT4,” and different materials than “21 Day Fix.”
 You’ll need:

-1. Weights: A range of dumbbell sizes are necessary for “80DO.”
+A range of dumbbell sizes are necessary for “80DO.”
 I did the whole program with just 10 pound and 25 pound weight sets because I couldn’t find others in stock, but I wished I’d had 5s, 15s, and 20s.
-Right after the program, I ordered an adjustable 5-55 lb. dumbbell set, which I am really enjoying now that I’m doing “LIIFT4.”
-Just know that some of the moves in “80DO” would be harder with adjustable dumbbells because of the odd side grips in some of the moves.
+Right after the program, I ordered the MX55 adjustable dumbbells set (10-55 lbs), which I am mostly enjoying now that I’m doing “LIIFT4.”
+Just know that some of the moves in “80DO” would be harder with adjustable weights because of the odd side grips in some of the moves.

 On days when I felt hungry before a workout, I find that these protein bars give me energy to exercise without causing cramps or too much fullness.
 That brand (Shaklee) is a little more expensive, but my whole family swears by it, and the protein quality is worth the price.

 “80DO” is divided into three phases of one month each, concluding with one Peak Week.
 Within a single phase, the same 7 workouts are repeated by week (in different orders for each phase).
 The exercise groups are as follows.